slatedocs/slate/source/includes/_plugin_integrations.md

 *If the integration requires authentication with the 3rd party service*

-1. [Register the integration](#registering-the-integration-for-authentication) to as an integration that requires configuration options.
+1. [Register the integration](#registering-the-integration-for-authentication) as an integration that requires configuration options.
 2. Create a custom Symfony form type for the required credentials and return it as part of the [config interface](#mauticpluginintegrationsbundleintegrationinterfacesconfigformauthinterface).
 3. Create a custom service that builds and configures the Guzzle client required to authenticate and communicate with the 3rd party service.
 Use an [existing supported factory or create a new one](#authentication-providers).

 *If the integration has extra configuration settings for features unique to it*

-1. [Register the integration](#registering-the-integration-for-configuration) to as an integration that requires configuration options.
+1. [Register the integration](#registering-the-integration-for-configuration) as an integration that requires configuration options.
 2. Create a custom Symfony form type for the features and return it as part of the [config interface](#mauticpluginintegrationsbundleintegrationinterfacesconfigformfeaturesettingsinterface).

 *If the integration syncs with Mautic's contacts and/or companies*

 1. Read about [the sync engine](#integration-sync-engine).

+*If the integration includes a builder integration (email or landing page)*

+1. [Register the integration](#registering-the-integration-for-builders) as an integration that provides a custom builder.
+2. Configure what featured builders the integration supports (Mautic currently supports "email" and "page" builders).

 ### Basics
 Each integration provides its unique name as registered with Mautic, icon, and display name.
 When an integration is registered, the integration helper classes will manage the `\Mautic\PluginBundle\Entity\Integration` object through `\Mautic\IntegrationsBundle\Integration\Interfaces\IntegrationInterface`.
 It handles decryption and encryption of the integration's API keys so the implementing code never has to.